 Skills: Area and Perimeter

 Mr and Mrs Comfort have invited their family round for spaghetti and meatballs.
 All 32 of them!
 Mrs Comfort rents 8 tables to seat her family, with four seats around each table.
 However, when the family begin to arrive they begin to push tables together to sit closer to each other, but not all the family will now fit!
 This book is great for using as a basis for investigating the possible arrangements of the tables, so all the family have a seat.
 Students can also experiment with more than eight tables and find different combinations for the seating plan.
 In addition, it is great for demonstrating that shapes with the same area do not always have the same perimeter.
-I also like to use manipulatives of card squares to help students in their investigation.
+Also try using manipulatives of card squares to help students in their investigation.

 Have you used Math story books in the classroom? if so, I’d love to hear about your favorites!